Borinquen Marrero Ríos

-Born on August 5, 1899 in Naguabo, Puerto Rico, he obtained his bachelors and law degrees at the Fordham University School of Law.
+Born on August 5, 1899, in Naguabo, Puerto Rico, he obtained his bachelor's degree and law degrees at the Fordham University School of Law.
 While a law student, he worked as a Spanish and English language correspondent.

-Worked in the legal private practice until 1947 when he was appointed to the Puerto Rican Supreme Court by President Harry S. Truman in 1947 until 1957.
+Worked in the legal private practice until 1947 when he was appointed to the Puerto Rican Supreme Court by President Harry S. Truman in 1947 until his retirement in 1957.

 He died on 3 December 1962, in Madrid, Spain, at the age of 63.